Monitor KPIs in Existing Aviation SMS

 These are important and natural questions to ask.
-Now, “existing SMS programs” can vary greatly in structure, maturity and safety data management strategies.
-For this reason, we will show you how to do this from the standpoint of an SMS database program using SMS-Pro.
+Now, “existing SMS programs” can vary greatly in structure, maturity, and safety data management strategies.
+For this reason, we will show you how to do this from the standpoint of an SMS database program using SMS Pro.
 We very rarely like to discuss SMS Pro in our blog articles.
-We prefer to educate and help our clients as the role of an SMS partner.
+We prefer to educate and help our clients in the role of an SMS partner.

 - Avoid generalizations; and

 1 – Understand What KPIs Are by Reviewing KPI Resources

 Having a very solid understanding of key performance indicators is essential for monitoring the safety performance of your aviation SMS.
 Fortunately, we have many such resources:

 - What Is a Key Performance Indicator (KPI) in Aviation SMS